 If you urgently need treatment, look for dental insurance with no waiting period.
 Many plans offer immediate cover for preventive work, but if you want other treatment straight away you're likely to find yourself paying a higher premium or co-payment for the privilege.
 It may still work out cheaper than paying for the work in full yourself.

-If you can’t find immediate cover that suits your needs, you could consider traveling abroad for low-cost dental work.
+If you can't find immediate cover that suits your needs, you could consider dental tourism for low-cost dental work.
 By crossing the border to Mexico, for example, you might save 50-70% on your treatment costs.
 If you need implants, crowns, or other expensive work this can be a great way to make it more affordable.

 Insurance for dental implants and braces